-- Approves \$100,000 General Fund annually for 2023-24 through 2027-28 to contract with an external organization to conduct the annual evaluations of the Abortion Practical Support Fund as required by SB 1142 (Caballero, Skinner, 2022) (Budget Change Proposal). - Approves 1.0 position and \$120,000 from the Hospital Building Fund for 2023-24 and ongoing to implement AB 1882 (Robert Rivas, Nazarian, Rodriguez, 2022), which requires HCAI to identify on its website hospital buildings that may not be repairable or functional following an earthquake, but do not significantly jeopardize life (Budget Change Proposal). - Approves of 2 positions, with existing administrative resources, to staff the Health Workforce Education and Training Council (Budget Change Proposal). - Denies trailer bill to delay 2022 workforce investments, and rejects the proposed delays by approving of \$100 million General Fund and \$182.4 million Mental Health Services Fund. - Approves 6.0 positions, and \$1,452,000 from the Hospital Building Fund in 2023-24 and ongoing to implement AB 2511 (Irwin, 2022), which requires skilled nursing facilities to have an alternative power source for at least 96 hours during any type of power outage (Budget Change Proposal). - Approves the transfer and reappropriation of a one-time 2021-22 appropriation of \$1.184 million General Fund from the California Health and Human Services Agency to HCAI to support implementation of SB 852 (Pan, 2020), the "California Affordable Drug Manufacturing Act of 2020" (Spring Finance Letter Issues #40 and #57). - Approves \$2,000,000 General Fund (Budget Act of 2022) to be reappropriated through June 30, 2028, from and for the Capital Infrastructure Security Program, and also for these funds to be used for reproductive health care, if necessary. - Adopts placeholder trailer bill to add pharmacists to the definition of "reproductive health care professionals," for purposes of implementing AB 1918 (Petrie-Norris, 2022) which includes: "recruiting, training and retaining a diverse workforce of reproductive health care professionals who will be part of the reproductive health care teams to work in underserved areas."

-- Approves \$30 million one-time from the Opioid Settlements Fund to be used to support development, manufacturing, or procurement of a low-cost naloxone nasal spray product. - Approves \$2.8 million ongoing General Fund for the California Medicine Scholars Program. - Approves \$10 million one-time General Fund for the Promotoras de Salud Program.
+- Approves \$100,000 General Fund annually for 2023-24 through 2027-28 to contract with an external organization to conduct the annual evaluations of the Abortion Practical Support Fund as required by SB 1142 (Caballero, Skinner, 2022) (Budget Change Proposal). - Approves 1.0 position and \$120,000 from the Hospital Building Fund for 2023-24 and ongoing to implement AB 1882 (Robert Rivas, Nazarian, Rodriguez, 2022), which requires

+HCAI to identify on its website hospital buildings that do not significantly jeopardize life, but may not be repairable or functional following an earthquake (Budget Change Proposal).

+- Approves of 2 positions, with existing administrative resources, to staff the Health Workforce Education and Training Council (Budget Change Proposal). - Denies trailer bill and rejects the proposed delays to workforce investments with \$43.5 million General Fund and \$150 million Mental Health Services Fund. - Approves 6.0 positions, and \$1,452,000 from the Hospital Building Fund in 2023-24 and ongoing to implement AB 2511 (Irwin, 2022), which requires skilled nursing facilities to have an alternative power source for at least 96 hours during any type of power outage (Budget Change Proposal). - Approves the transfer and reappropriation of a one-time 2021-22 appropriation of \$1.184 million General Fund from the California Health and Human Services Agency to the Department of Health Care Access and Information to support implementation of SB 852 (Pan, 2020), the "California Affordable Drug Manufacturing Act of 2020" (Spring Finance Letter Issues #40 and #57). - Approves \$2,000,000 General Fund (Budget Act of 2022) to be reappropriated through June 30, 2028, from and for the Capital Infrastructure Security Program, and also for these funds to be used for reproductive health care, if necessary. - Adopts placeholder trailer bill to add pharmacists to the definition of "reproductive health care professionals," for purposes of implementing AB 1918 (Petrie-Norris, 2022) which includes: "recruiting, training and retaining a diverse workforce of reproductive health care professionals who will be part of the reproductive health care teams to work in underserved areas." - Approves \$30 million one-time from the Opioid Settlements Fund to be used to support development, manufacturing, or procurement of a low-cost naloxone nasal spray product. - Approves \$14 million one-time General Fund for the California Medicine Scholars Program. - Approves \$10 million one-time General Fund for the Promotoras de Salud Program.